folio-org/stripes/doc/how-we-work/app-dev-existing.md

 ### TL;DR

 * Create a yarn workspace containing git-clones of `platform-core#snapshot` and the modules where you will make commits.
-It is generally not necessary to clone any `stripes-*` libraries in your platform.
+It's not necessary to clone any `stripes-*` libraries in your platform unless you need to make changes to them as well.
 Configure the platform to use a publicly available okapi instance.
 Install dependencies using the `npm-folioci` (development) registry and launch stripes in a browser:
 ```
 cat > package.json <<EOT
 {